jasonray/jersey-starterkit/README.md

-If you are on a mac, I recommend to do the following: install Homebrew (see: http://brew.sh/) from command line, install java and Tomcat:
+If you are on a mac, I recommend to do the following: install Homebrew (see: http://brew.sh/) from command line, and then to install Java and Tomcat:
 ```
 brew install java
 brew install apache